Vaibhav-Mane-1701/HomePage-Of-Website/README.md

 # HomePage-Of-Website
-here i just created a home page of website which any COMPANY can use to tell about it  by creating own changes according to COMPANY.
+here i just created a home page of website which any COMPANY can use to describe about it by creating own changes according to COMPANY.